There’s an interesting article about a new neurological exam which found its genesis in an Eastchester High School classroom.

 I later noticed an editorial in the same issue:

-Free colour illustrations in the online version of articles We are delighted to be able to inform you about an important development that is of benefit to the authors and readers of Brain Research.
+We are delighted to be able to inform you about an important development that is of benefit to the authors and readers of Brain Research.

 Scientists in many disciplines need to be able to publish their work in colour, but the cost of printing figures in colour can be prohibitive and we realise that not all authors have sufficient funds to cover the charges.